What is The Highest Possible ACT Score?

 Should You Aim for the Highest Score on the ACT?

-Colleges and universities are looking for certain ACT scores from their students.
-By having the highest score on the ACT possible, you could increase your chances of an acceptance letter.
+Earning the highest ACT score possible could increase your chances of receiving that coveted acceptance letter.
 Are you wondering how you compare?
-Our College Match tool and individual college pages give you all the details you need about college expectations for the ACT and SAT.
+Our College Match tool and individual college pages give you all the details you need about the ACT and SAT expectations for different colleges.